Choose another writer in this calendar:

 "Art is always a good hiding-place, not for dynamite, but for intellectual explosives and social time bombs.
 Why would there otherwise have been the various Indices?
 And precisely in their despised and often even despicable beauty and lack of transparency lies the best hiding-place for the barb that brings about the sudden jerk or the sudden recognition." (from Nobel Lecture, 1973)

-Heinrich Böll was born in Cologne, the son of Victor Böll, a cabinetmaker and
+Heinrich Böll was born in Cologne, the son of Victor Böll, a

 sculptor, and Maria Böll (née Hermanns).
 Victor's ancestors

 persecution of Roman Catholics.
 Maria was according to the author "a